jorishr/catacamp/README.md

 Make sure proper keys, links and credentials are present in the NodeJs .env configuration on the server.

 While the local development environment relies upon Docker compose with a local database and a local redis server, the setup on the server is _cloud based_ with a hosted database via [MongoDB Cloud Services](https://cloud.mongodb.com/) and a hosted session management database via [Redis Labs Cloud](https://redis.com).

+The repo contains an example deploy bash to run on a server and which will stop the existing application, create a backup, fetch the latest release, build the final project files and restart the application.